 From a general safety standpoint, the majority of herbal remedies are exempt from regulatory oversight, and therefore at risk for poor manufacturing processes, including the presence of potentially harmful contaminants.

 St. John’s wort (SJW) appears to be useful for mild to moderate depression; in some studies the effect was similar to an SSRI.
 Several case reports and uncontrolled trials also suggest some efficacy in anxiety disorders, but this is not a firm finding.
-While its actions on NT in the brain are incompletely understood, they include increased serotonin levels.
+While its actions on neurotransmitters in the brain are incompletely understood, they include increased serotonin levels.

-Although a small trial of SJW for OCD in 2000 was encouraging (102), this same group conducted a more recent 12-week controlled, double blind clinical study of SJW and placebo in 60 individuals with moderate to severe OCD.(103) At the end of treatment, the SJW group had Y-BOCS and anxiety rating scores that were virtually the same as the placebo group and only minimally different from their baseline values.
+Although a small trial of SJW for OCD in 2000 was encouraging, this same group conducted a more recent 12-week controlled, double blind clinical study of SJW and placebo in 60 individuals with moderate to severe OCD.
+At the end of treatment, the SJW group had Y-BOCS and anxiety rating scores that were virtually the same as the placebo group and only minimally different from their baseline values.
 Side effects from SJW include anxiety, panic attacks, headaches, nausea, abrupt increases of blood pressure, dry mouth, and skin irritation associated with sun exposure.

-Thus, there is little current evidence of a beneficial role for SJW in OCD.
+There is little current evidence of a beneficial role for SJW in OCD.
 This observation, as well as its side effects and potentially harmful interactions with other drugs, should dissuade its use.

 Silimarin has been identified as a principal active compound in milk thistle.
-Among its several actions, silimarin acts on several brain neurotransmitters, including enhancement of serotonin activity (106).
+Among its several actions, silimarin acts on several brain neurotransmitters, including enhancement of serotonin activity.
 In what currently appears to be the only controlled study of a possible role for OCD, milk thistle was compared to the SSRI fluvoxamine in an eight-week trial.
 All study subjects had baseline Y-BOCS scores of ≥21 points and were off all psychopharmacological drugs for a minimum of six weeks.
-While the average Y-BOCS scores progressively decreased for both the SSRI and mild thistle groups, the fluvoxamine and milk thistle groups decreased by about 11 and 12.5 points respectively, with average outcome scores of 17 and 20 for fluvoxamine and milk thistle, respectively.
+While the average Y-BOCS scores progressively decreased for both the SSRI and milk thistle groups, the fluvoxamine and milk thistle groups decreased by about 11 and 12.5 points respectively, with average outcome scores of 17 and 20 for fluvoxamine and milk thistle, respectively.
 Although these are highly significant improvements, the comparative outcomes of the two groups were essentially the same.

 Several aspects of this study, however, raise some questions.
 First is that authors do not make clear whether the baseline Y-BOCS scores were comparable to those obtained before drug therapy was stopped, particularly since the actual average score for the entire group was about 41.
 Also, this study was conducted over eight weeks, and given the longer period of time before SSRI effects are maximized it is not known whether a longer study period would have shown different outcomes.

 The types and frequency of side effects for both groups were essentially the same, and typical for those that occur with SSRIs.
-Milk thistle can also affect the metabolism of other drugs and thus should not be taken without professional guidance.
+Milk thistle can also affect the metabolism of other drugs and thus should not be taken without professional guidance.)

 Borage is another herbal preparation that has been used as a remedy for numerous conditions over a period of time that extends, at least, back to its use by Romans several hundred years BC.
 Among its many cited properties are benefits for anxiety and mood disorders.
-Its anxiolytic and sedative properties have been demonstrated in humans (107) with claims of comparability to diazepam (Valium).
+Its anxiolytic and sedative properties have been demonstrated in humans with claims of comparability to diazepam (Valium).

 Its mechanisms of action are, as yet, unclear, and only one direct study of its use in OCD could be identified.
 A preparation from dried borage flowers was tested in a controlled, six week study (108).
 Both Y-BOCS scores, and Hamilton Anxiety Rating Scales (HAM-A), were tested repeatedly during the treatment period.